GCCRC-dev/VelloziaMicrobiome/AmpliconData/amplicon_tutorial.md

  ```

 ## Step 3: Sequence trimming with cutadapt
-This step trims the sequences using cutadapt to remove adapters:
+This step trims the sequences using cutadapt to remove primer sequences:

 ```
 qiime cutadapt trim-paired  \